voiceittech/VoiceIt2-AndroidSDK/README.md

 #### Encapsulated Video Identification

-Identify user from given groupId(begins with 'grp_'), contentLanguage('en-US','es-ES' etc.), a given phrase such as "my face and voice identify me", and an optional boolean to enable liveness detection.
+Identify user from given groupId(begins with 'grp_'), contentLanguage('en-US','es-ES' etc.), a given phrase such as "my face and voice identify me", and a boolean to enable liveness detection.

 ```java
 myVoiceIt.encapsulatedVideoIdentification(Activity, "GROUP_ID_HERE", "CONTENT_LANGUAGE_HERE", "PHRASE_HERE", true, new JsonHttpResponseHandler() {...});